AbsaOSS/pramen/README.md

     # Any option passed as '.option' here will be passed to the Spark reader as options.
 For example,
     # the following options increase the number of records Spark is going to fetch per batch increasing
-    # the throughut of the sourcing.
+    # the throughput of the sourcing.
     option.fetchsize = 50000
     option.batchsize = 50000